ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/deep-dive/schema.md

 Therefore, if your editor needs to implement such rules, you should do that through {@link module:engine/model/document~Document#registerPostFixer model's post-fixers} fixing incorrect content or actively prevent such situations (e.g. by disabling certain features).
 It means that these constraints will be defined specifically for your scenario by your code which makes their implementation much easier.

-To sum up, the answer to who and how should implement additional constraints is: your features or your editor through the CKEditor 5 API.
+To sum up, the answer to who and how should implement additional constraints is: your features or your editor through the CKEditor&nbsp;5 API.

 ## Who checks the schema?

-The CKEditor 5 API exposes many ways to work on (change) the model.
+The CKEditor&nbsp;5 API exposes many ways to work on (change) the model.
 It can be done {@link framework/architecture/editing-engine#changing-the-model through the writer}, via methods like {@link module:engine/model/model~Model#insertContent `Model#insertContent()`}, via commands and so on.

 ### Low-level APIs